 History of William Wilberforce: Champion of British Slavery Abolition

-One hundred ninety years ago today, on July 26, 1833, the Slavery Abolition Act passed its third reading in the House of Commons, ensuring the end of slavery in the British Empire.
-William Wilberforce authored it.
+One hundred ninety-three years ago today, on July 26, 1833, the Slavery Abolition Act passed its third reading in the House of Commons, ensuring the end of slavery in the British Empire.
+William Wilberforce had championed the cause for nearly half a century.
+This article, published on the anniversary of the Act’s passage, also looks ahead to Wilberforce’s birthday on August 24.

-August 24 marks the birthday of British statesman and England’s greatest abolitionist, William Wilberforce.
-He was a man well-known to the Founding Fathers of the American Revolution.
-He became not just a politician, philanthropist, and abolitionist but also a writer of such popularity (in his own day) as C.S.
+William Wilberforce, British statesman and England’s greatest abolitionist, was well known to the Founding Fathers of the American Revolution and became not just a politician, philanthropist, and abolitionist but also a writer of such popularity (in his day) as C.S.
 Lewis was in the 20th century.

-As I mentioned in my previous article on the History of Amazing Grace, Wilberforce’s mentor was the song’s author John Newton.
-The popular film “Amazing Grace” tells, in brief, the life of Wilberforce.
+As I mentioned in my first article on the History of Amazing Grace, Wilberforce’s mentor was the song’s author, John Newton.
+The popular film “Amazing Grace” briefly tells the life of Wilberforce.

-William Wilberforce was born in 1759 to privilege and wealth in 18th century England and, though physically challenged, worked for nearly 20 years to push through Parliament bills for both the abolition of the slave trade as well as the emancipation of enslaved people in the British Empire, almost 200 years ago.
+William Wilberforce was born in 1759 to privilege and wealth in 18th-century England and, though physically challenged, worked for nearly 20 years to push through Parliament bills for both the abolition of the slave trade and the emancipation of enslaved people in the British Empire almost 200 years ago.

 Early Life of William Wilberforce

-Born in Hull in Yorkshire, he was sent to live with an aunt and uncle in Wimbledon following his father’s death in 1768.
-While there, he came into contact with the great evangelist George Whitefield.
-He was also influenced by the former slave-trading sea captain-turned-preacher John Newton.
+The former slave-trading sea captain, pastor John Newton, also influenced him.
 However, he was returned to Hull because his mother and grandfather wanted him away from Newton’s influence, which they thought was too evangelical and “Methodist,” much too enthusiastic for respectable Anglicans.

 William Pitt in 1783, by George Romney.
 Image: Wikipedia

-Following private school, Wilberforce took his B.A. and M.A. at St. John’s College in Cambridge, where he began a lasting friendship with the future Prime Minister, William Pitt the Younger.
-But Wilberforce was not a serious student and was given to late nights of drinking, gambling, and card playing.
+Following private school, Wilberforce took both his B.A. and M.A. at St. John’s College in Cambridge, where he began a lasting friendship with the future Prime Minister, William Pitt the Younger.
+But Wilberforce was not a serious student, and he was given to late nights of drinking, gambling, and card playing.

-At 21, the youngest age at which one could be elected, he was elected to Parliament.
-He was noted for his charm and eloquence; indeed, his phenomenal rhetorical skill caused the young Prime Minister William Pitt later to challenge Wilberforce with a considerable undertaking – abolition.
+He was elected to Parliament at the age of 21, the youngest age at which one could be elected.
+He was noted for his charm and eloquence; his phenomenal rhetorical skill caused the young Prime Minister William Pitt later to challenge Wilberforce with a considerable undertaking — abolition.

-The abolitionist Thomas Clarkson influenced Wilberforce to become an activist on the issue of slavery, and together they proposed to Parliament a dozen resolutions against the slave trade.
-Wilberforce’s early optimism was met with one defeat after another.
-These did not dissuade him from the cause against slavery or other issues, for that matter.
+The abolitionist Thomas Clarkson collaborated with Wilberforce as activists on the issue of slavery.
+Together, they proposed a dozen resolutions against the slave trade to Parliament.
+Wilberforce’s early optimism was met with one defeat after another, but these did not dissuade him from the cause against slavery or other issues.

 Dramatic Change of William Wilberforce

-But what of his blossoming career in Parliamentary politics?
-At this point, he decided to visit his old preacher, John Newton, who was now an influential Anglican clergyman installed as Rector of St Mary Woolnoth in London.
-Wilberforce considered retiring from public life to engage fully in spiritual life.
+But what of his blossoming career in parliamentary politics?
+At this point, he decided to visit his old preacher, John Newton, now an influential Anglican clergyman installed as Rector of St. Mary Woolnoth in London.
+Wilberforce considered retiring from public life to engage fully in the spiritual life.

 Newton helped Wilberforce understand that an awakened faith did not necessitate flight from society.
-He reminded him of the Old Testament story: that just as Esther had been put in the palace of King Xerxes “for such a time as this,” Newton went on to say,
+He told him that just as Esther had been put in the palace of King Xerxes “for such a time as this,” Newton went on to say,

 “…One may not be able to calculate all of the advantages that may result from your service in public life.
 The example, and even the presence of a consistent character, may have a powerful, though unobserved, effect upon others.
 You are in a place where many know Him not, and can show them the genuine fruits of the religion you are known to profess.”